alexwlchan/alexwlchan.net/src/_drafts/preserving-pixels-in-paris.md

 On my final evening, I went for a dusk walk around Paris.
-I enjpy walking around new cities as a way to get a feel of the place, and you get a very different vibe at twilight as midday.
+I enjoy walking around new cities as a way to get a feel of the place, and you see a very different city at twilight than at midday.

 <figure>
   {%